nzwnabdulwahid/NoSave-Android/README.md

 # NoSave-Android
-No need to save number anymore to use Whatsapp :)
+As description stated, you no longer need to save a number to use it in whatsapp.
+That's all.